 As part of its educational mission, the Massachusetts Master Gardener Association maintains a Speakers Bureau of Certified Massachusetts Master Gardeners available to speak to garden clubs, civic organizations, schools and other groups on a wide range of topics, including gardening, horticulture, landscaping, and the environment.
 Speakers are subject matter experts in their chosen topics, as well as trained presenters.
 The Speakers Bureau also offers a limited number of demonstrations and hands-on workshops.

 The Massachusetts Master Gardener Association is available to answer your gardening questions.
-In partnership with two of Massachusetts’s most respected horticultural organizations – Massachusetts Horticultural Society and New England Botanic Garden at Tower Hill – trained Master Gardeners staff two free Helplines.
+In partnership with two of Massachusetts’s most respected horticultural organizations – Massachusetts Horticultural Society and New England Botanic Garden at Tower Hill – certified Master Gardeners staff two free Helplines.

 Gardening Know-How Series